John Barnes: International career

-As part of a front four with Gary Lineker, Peter Beardsley, and Chris Waddle, England lost all three of their group games at the 1988 European Championships.
+As part of a front four with Lineker, Peter Beardsley, and Chris Waddle, England lost all three of their group games at the 1988 European Championships.
 However, Robson stayed in his job.

-Barnes pulled out of England's first international game after the Hillsborough disaster due to grief he felt at the time.
+Barnes pulled out of England's first international game after the Hillsborough disaster due to grief he felt at the time and the game coinciding with a funeral.
 In his absence, England won the World Cup qualifier against Albania 5–0 at Wembley on 26 April 1989.

-In the Football World Cup 1990 lead up, Barnes played several times as a forward alongside Gary Lineker, and in a warm up game against Uruguay played well and scored a half volley from a Stuart Pearce cross.
+In the lead up to the 1990 World Cup, Barnes played several times as a forward alongside Lineker, and in a warm up game against Uruguay played well and scored a half volley from a Stuart Pearce cross.
 Barnes again rapped this time in New Order's UK Number 1, "World in Motion", tie-in song.

-At the 1990 World Cup he injured his groin against Belgium shortly after his volleyed goal was wrongly disallowed for offside.
+At the World Cup, he injured his groin against Belgium, shortly after his volleyed goal was wrongly disallowed for offside.
 England went out to West Germany on penalties in the semi-final.

-In June 1992 v Finland in Helsinki in England's last warm up game before the 1992 European Championships, he tore his achilles tendon.
+In June 1992 against Finland in Helsinki in England's last warm up game before the 1992 European Championships, he tore his achilles tendon.
 He was injured for five months.
 In his absence England were eliminated at the group phase.
 On his return he had lost his explosive burst of speed and was now past his peak.

 In a Wembley 1994 World Cup qualifier against San Marino, Barnes was booed by an entire section of England fans after the whole team played poorly.
 Barnes later believed an article attributed to Jimmy Greaves in the Daily Mirror, which cited his supposed support for the West Indies cricket team and questioned his loyalty to the England team, had influenced the crowd to boo.

-He earned a surprise England recall in 1994 under Terry Venables and was in the squad in the run up to Euro '96 after improved form for Liverpool, although he was not selected for the final tournament squad despite England not having an established left-sided alternative.
+He earned a surprise England recall in 1994 under Terry Venables and was in the squad in the run up to Euro 96 after improved form for Liverpool, although he was not selected for the final tournament squad despite England not having an established left-sided alternative.